Director: John Landis

 The drawback to such popular movies as Jurassic Park is that there is always some dumbed down, direct to video knock-off that finds its way into being.
 And thus we come to the horrific spectacle of dinosaur/genetic cinema known as “Carnosaur.”

-The hilariously ingenious (and I use the term loosely) plot follows Dr. Jane Tiptree (Diane Ladd) and her quest to restore our world back to … Read More »
+The hilariously ingenious (and I use the term loosely) plot follows Dr. Jane Tiptree (Diane Ladd) and her quest to restore … Read More »

 More human remains were recently discovered on Long Island, New York in a heavily wooded area by a town resident.
 Around 6:30 PM on Friday near the Pine Barrens in Manorville, Matt Samuel took a walk deep in the woods with his dog when he noticed something unusual in the ground.
 About 300 feet off the main road is where he took a closer look and realized it was the skeletal remains of a human.

 “I probably walked by it a hundred times before, and I saw it sticking out of the ground and it looked unusual, I looked a little closer and from there discovered it was human remains,” he said, also adding that the body looked like it had been decomposing a long time.
-“It was wrapped in bed sheets and a plastic bag, it was … Read More »
+“It was wrapped in bed … Read More »

 “Extra Sensory Perception”, or more commonly referred to as ESP is a phenomena that has been studied, criticized and outright ostracized for decades.
 You may ask yourself “so what?”
 Well, this is a horror website so we might as well get some of our basic paranormal facts straight.
 So lets start with a bit of history, shall we?
 J.B.
 Rhine (Joseph Banks Rhine) was a botanist who developed an interest in the paranormal and eventually started the parapsychology department at Duke University.
 Along with breaking ground on the Blue Devils campus he also helped in founding the Journal of Parapsychology, Foundation for Research on the Nature of Man, and the Para psychological Association.
 Although much due credit is given to Rhine for his work, Frederic Myers is the one who actually coined the term Extra Sensory Perception.